 If you received an Instant Pot from Santa, or recently made the big purchase yourself, you may be wondering how to best get started on your pressure cooking journey.

-Yep, there on tons of Instant Pot recipes on Pinterest and it’s great to join Instant Pot Facebook groups – these are wonderful resources.
+Yep, there on tons of Instant Pot recipes on Pinterest and it’s great to join electric pressure cooking Facebook groups, too – these are wonderful resources.

 But suddenly you feel weirdly paralyzed.
 Don’t worry!
-This is called “information overload” and it’s easy get a bit overwhelmed, truly.
+This is called “information overload” and it’s easy get a bit overwhelmed.
 Just take a deep breath and know in your heart it’s gonna be OKAY.
 I promise.

 Instant Pot Beginner Tips

 Below are my top Instant Pot beginner tips to get you over the hump and feeling much more confident.
 The Instant Pot is a small appliance “work-horse”that is forever going to change how you do dinner.

 - In order for your Instant Pot to pressurize, you must have liquid inside.
 The very bottom of your pot should be covered by about 1/4-inch of liquid.
 Yep, that’s all!
 At least 1 cup of liquid is recommended for a 6-quart pot, and 1 ½ – 2 cups of liquid is recommended for an 8-quart pot.
 Liquid is the key!